Catterio/xtmp-casualtiesunknown-fallback-fonts/README.md

 [DuneOrange_B -> DuneOrange_B Plus]
 ```
   > If you wish to customise the fallback/replacement font, refer to the [configuration syntax](https://github.com/EnineStuxnet/XTMPi#configuration-syntax).

-6. Download the `xtmp-fallback-fonts.zip` zip file ([here](https://github.com/Catterio/xtmp-casualtiesunknown-fallback-fonts/releases/tag/Main/latest)) and extract the contents in the same folder.

   At the end, your `BepInEx/plugins/XTMP` directory should look something like this:
 ```